jankomag/uli-nz/README.md

 ### Main files descriptions

-- [network_generation.ipynb](https://github.com/jankomag/uli-nz/blob/master/network_generation.ipynb) : python notebook to generate walking, biking and driving networks for the study area using the OSMnx package
+- [network_generation.ipynb](https://github.com/jankomag/uli-nz/blob/master/network_generation.ipynb) : python notebook to generate walking, biking and driving networks for the study area using the
+OSMnx package; getting bus freqency data from GTFS for Auckland transport
 - [network-analysis.R](https://github.com/jankomag/uli-nz/blob/master/network-analysis.R): R script for calculating walking or driving distances to nearest of the selected points of interest
 - [data_prep.R](https://github.com/jankomag/uli-nz/blob/master/data_prep.R): gathering data for the index construction; dealing with missing values and cleaning the data
 - [index.R](https://github.com/jankomag/uli-nz/blob/master/index.R): construction of the KULI, with data transformations, and saving the final index